What is the Appointments Platform?

-The Presidential Appointments Project identifies, recruits, and supports AAPI professionals, executives and leaders interested in serving in a political appointment in the Administration.
+The Presidential Appointments Platform identifies, recruits, and supports diverse professionals, executives and thought leaders interested in serving in a political appointment in the Administration.

 Who is eligible to apply?